Hilton

 Occu-Smart motion sensor-controlled bi-level lighting.
 Recently enhanced, it offers energy savings of up to 85 percent. http://www.lamarlighting.com

-The above articles and links were submitted and posted as a resource for meeting professionals with the permission of Robin Tierney and the HSMAI Marketing Review Magazine.
+Some of the above articles and links were submitted and posted as a resource for meeting professionals with the permission of Robin Tierney and the HSMAI Marketing Review Magazine.

 SRJ Marketing Communications